Oil Jumps on Confidence in OPEC Cuts

 Gasoline demand rose to the highest level since late March to more than 9.2 million barrels a day, but still down 2.4% from the same period last year, according to the data.

-"The data suggests that U.S. oil consumption remains robust," said Vivek Dhar, a commodities strategist at Commonwealth Bank of Australia, noting that overall inventories in terms of days of supply are closest to the six-year historic average this year.
+Vivek Dhar, a commodities strategist at Commonwealth Bank of Australia, noted that overall inventories measured by the days of demand they can meet have fallen closest to the six-year historic average this year, which he called a sign of robust demand.

-Market participants are still watching the ramp-up in production from multiple producers, including the U.S. and Canada, which some fear may offset OPEC's cuts.

-U.S. crude oil production climbed for the 12th straight week for the seven days ended May 5 and reached its highest level since mid-2015 at 9.3 million barrels a day, according to Commerzbank analysts.
+"It wasn't there until yesterday," said Bob Yawger, director of the futures division at Mizuho Securities USA Inc., adding signs of strong demand can carry oil trading for several sessions.
+"This is the most important thing in energy all year long: gasoline demand season."

 (END) Dow Jones Newswires